 What’s not to love about fall?
-The air is breezier, trees are more colorful and leaves crackle underfoot.
-Fires begin blazing, blankets become snugger, and sweet smells permeate the air with pumpkin, cinnamon, and apple.
+The wind is breezier, trees are more colorful and leaves crackle underfoot.
+And sweet smells permeate the air with pumpkin, cinnamon, and apple.
 So, it isn’t any wonder why there are dozens of fall harvest festivals all over the states.

-In this post, you will find our favorites which includes nothing but pumpkin picking, pecan tasting, grape smashing, good fun!
+In this post, you will find our favorites which includes nothing but pumpkin picking and pecan tasting good fun!

 Trailing the Sheep Festival (Sun Valley, Ketchum, and Hailey, Idaho)

 October 6-10, 2021